Skip to Main Content

 Branches:

-• Executive: Chief of State: King Sultan ABDULLAH Sultan Ahmad Shah (Since 24 January 2019); Head of Government: Prime Minister MAHATHIR bin Mohamad (Since 10 May 2018); Cabinet Elections: Kings are elected for 5-year terms from among the nine sultans of the peninsular Malaysian states.
+• Executive: Chief of State: King Sultan Abdullah Sultan Ahmad Shah; Head of Government: Prime Minister Anwar Ibrahim; Cabinet Elections: Kings are elected for 5-year terms from among the nine sultans of the peninsular Malaysian states.
 The king is also the leader of the Islamic faith in Malaysia.

 • Legislative: Bicameral Parliament consisting of appointed Dewan Negara (Senate) and elected Dewan Rakyat (House of Representatives)